 - General Reference Materials are located in the Reference Collection area of the library and are open to use during library hours.

-- Microfilm and fiche readers and printers are availabe and it is best to make an appointment to use.
+- Microfilm and fiche readers and printers are available and it is best to make an appointment to use.
 The limit is three hours per day per patron.